craddm/craddm.github.io_old/_posts/2017-01-10-ERP-Visualization-Part-2.md

 levCatGAall$pval <- p.adjust(map_dbl(Ftests,c(1,6,2)),"none")
 levCatGAall$crit <- 0+(levCatGAall$pval <= .05)
 levCatGAall$crit[levCatGAall$crit == 0] <- NA

+#calculate the grand average ERP across all subjects and conditions
 levCatGAall$GAdiff <- levCatGAall$amplitude-(ave(levCatGAall$amplitude,levCatGAall$Time))

 #re-doing the CIs.
 Note it's not necessary to recalculate them, as they're the same - this is just an easy way for me to get them in the right format.
 It's not very efficient so feel free to improve it ;)